Law Office of

 1) Can make a significant difference; preferably by confronting an institution or organization that is blatantly abusing its power.

 2) Will assist an individual or organization that is plainly in the right, especially individuals or organizations active in the fight for social justice.
+As of January 2015, I am representing two labor unions in their struggles against government policies and undemocratic tactics by their enemies.

 3) Are intellectually challenging.
 For example, I am willing to handle appeals of complex legal questions involving difficult statutory or constitutional matters and cases requiring mastery of complex scientific, public policy or technical information; I am not willing to handle cases that require extensive review of mundane documents and/or extensive meetings.